Giving to the School

 Serving the World

 Treating HIV, cancer and diabetes patients in Malawi.
 Exploring hospital and community pharmacy in Japan.How was your PY4 year?
 Through the Global Pharmacy Scholars (GPS) program, students have the opportunity to work on the front lines of health care in one of eight nations on five continents.
 Students return with fresh perspectives on the practice of pharmacy, their patients and themselves.
 In the program’s first two years 54 students participated.
-The dean’s goal is to send half of every PY4 class – 75 students – abroad by 2020.
+Our goal is to send half of every PY4 class – 75 students – abroad by 2020.
 The program is the brainchild of a professor who loves seeing students open their hearts and minds to transformation through service and cultural awareness.
 How strong is his commitment to GPS?
 He and his wife pledged to send 30 students over the next five years.
 Read More

 Closing in on a Cure for HIV

 If faculty are the engines of a university, UNC pharmacy faculty are rocket boosters.
-They’re advancing knowledge in every area of health care, finding new and better ways to teach the next generation of professionals, winning patents and creating businesses that contribute to global health and provide economic benefits to the state and nation.
+They are advancing knowledge in every area of health care, finding new and better ways to teach the next generation of professionals, winning patents and creating businesses that contribute to global health and provide economic benefits to the state and nation.
 They are world leaders in their disciplines.
 They prepare students for careers in practice, research, industry and education.
 And they are worthy of your support.
 Angela Kashuba is a prime example.
 She and her team are closing in on working to develop a cure for HIV, and funding from donors helps pay lab assistants and provides equipment for their work.
 “It makes a difference on a daily basis,” she said.
 “We can do a good job without funds, but with funds we can do an outstanding job … a spectacular job.
 It has helped us get to number one.”
 Read More

 The Structural Genomics Consortium at UNC